 legend("bottom", title="slopes:", legend=paste(k1,k2,k3,sep=", "), bty="n")

-Summarized values such as the mean
+Summarized values such as the mean can not be calculated

-incrementally, ie. while looping through the data i = 1, ..., n.
-We are
+incrementally, ie. while looping through the data \(i=1,...,n\).
+We are looking for a method to

-incrementally for an efficient implementation of the dynamic programming
+implementation of the dynamic programming recursions (eq. @ref(eq:recur)

-recursions (eq. @ref(eq:recur) and @ref(eq:recurl)).
+and @ref(eq:recurl)).

-Consider n measured data pairs {(xi, yi), i = 1, ..., n}, with the dependent variable yi (eg. a measured value) and independent variable xi (eg. the time of measurement), for which we suspect a linear relation with intercept β0 and slope β1, and with added random measurement errors, in regression analysis denoted the residuals ri:
+Consider \(n\) measured data pairs \(\{(x_i,y_i), i=1,...,n\}\), with the dependent variable \(y_i\) (eg. a measured value) and independent variable \(x_i\) (eg. the time of measurement), for which we suspect a linear relation with intercept \(\beta_0\) and slope \(\beta_1\), and with added random measurement errors, in regression analysis denoted the residuals \(r_i\):

 The goal is to find a straight line, denoted the regression line, that best describes this linear relation:

-$$ \begin{equation} f(\beta_0, \beta_1) = \sum_{i=1}^n r_i^2 = \sum_{i=1}^n (y_i-\beta_0-\beta_1 x_i)^2 (\#eq:beta) \end{equation} $$
+\[ \begin{equation} f(\beta_0, \beta_1) = \sum_{i=1}^n r_i^2 = \sum_{i=1}^n (y_i-\beta_0-\beta_1 x_i)^2 (\#eq:beta) \end{equation} \]

 To minimize the residuals, we get the partial derivatives and set them to 0.

-$$ \begin{align} \frac{\partial f}{\partial \beta_0} \vert_{b_0} &= \sum 2\cdot (y_i-b_0-\beta_1 x_i)\cdot 1 &=0\\ &= 2 \sum y_i - 2 n b_0 - 2 \beta_1 \sum x_i &=0\\ b_0 &= \frac{1}{n}\sum y_i - \beta_1 \frac{1}{n} \sum x_i\\\hline \frac{\partial f}{\partial \beta_1} \vert_{b_1} &= \sum 2\cdot (y_i-\beta_0-b_1 x_i)\cdot x_i &=0\\ &= \sum x_i y_i - \beta_0 \sum x_i - b_1 \sum x_i^2 &=0 \end{align} $$
+\[ \begin{align} \frac{\partial f}{\partial \beta_0} \vert_{b_0} &= \sum 2\cdot (y_i-b_0-\beta_1 x_i)\cdot 1 &=0\\ &= 2 \sum y_i - 2 n b_0 - 2 \beta_1 \sum x_i &=0\\ b_0 &= \frac{1}{n}\sum y_i - \beta_1 \frac{1}{n} \sum x_i\\\hline \frac{\partial f}{\partial \beta_1} \vert_{b_1} &= \sum 2\cdot (y_i-\beta_0-b_1 x_i)\cdot x_i &=0\\ &= \sum x_i y_i - \beta_0 \sum x_i - b_1 \sum x_i^2 &=0 \end{align} \]

-Combining both minimization criteria, with b0 = β0 and b1 = β1:
+Combining both minimization criteria, with \(b_0=\beta_0\) and \(b_1=\beta_1\):

-$$ \begin{align} \sum x_i y_i - \left(\frac{1}{n}\sum y_i - b_1 \frac{1}{n} \sum x_i\right) \sum x_i - b_1 \sum x_i^2 =0\\ \sum x_i y_i - \frac{1}{n}\sum y_i \sum x_i + b_1 \frac{1}{n} \left(\sum x_i\right)^2 - b_1 \sum x_i^2 =0\\ \sum x_i y_i - \frac{1}{n}\sum y_i \sum x_i = b_1 \left(\sum x_i^2 - \frac{1}{n} \left(\sum x_i\right)^2\right)\\ b_1 = \frac{\sum x_i y_i - \frac{1}{n}\sum y_i \sum x_i}{\sum x_i^2 - \frac{1}{n} \left(\sum x_i\right)^2} \end{align} $$
+\[ \begin{align} \sum x_i y_i - \left(\frac{1}{n}\sum y_i - b_1 \frac{1}{n} \sum x_i\right) \sum x_i - b_1 \sum x_i^2 =0\\ \sum x_i y_i - \frac{1}{n}\sum y_i \sum x_i + b_1 \frac{1}{n} \left(\sum x_i\right)^2 - b_1 \sum x_i^2 =0\\ \sum x_i y_i - \frac{1}{n}\sum y_i \sum x_i = b_1 \left(\sum x_i^2 - \frac{1}{n} \left(\sum x_i\right)^2\right)\\ b_1 = \frac{\sum x_i y_i - \frac{1}{n}\sum y_i \sum x_i}{\sum x_i^2 - \frac{1}{n} \left(\sum x_i\right)^2} \end{align} \]

-Introducing the arithmetic mean, $\bar{x} = \frac{1}{n} \sum_{i=1}^n x_i$, and using the centered form of the variance, we obtain the well known equation for linear regression:
+Introducing the arithmetic mean, \(\bar{x} = \frac{1}{n} \sum_{i=1}^n x_i\), and using the centered form of the variance, we obtain the well known equation for linear regression:

-$$ \begin{align} b_0 &= \bar y - b_1 \bar x\\ b_1 &= \frac{\sum(x_i-\bar x )(y_i-\bar y)}{\sum(x_i-\bar x)^2}\;. (\#eq:emin) \end{align} $$
+\[ \begin{align} b_0 &= \bar y - b_1 \bar x\\ b_1 &= \frac{\sum(x_i-\bar x )(y_i-\bar y)}{\sum(x_i-\bar x)^2}\;. (\#eq:emin) \end{align} \]

 Required Differentiation Rules: